unattended-backpack/hierophant/README.md

 BUILD_IMAGE=unattended/petros:latest

 # The runtime base image for the final container.
-# If not set, uses the value from from .env.maintainer.
+# If not set, uses the value from .env.maintainer.
 # Example:
 #   RUNTIME_IMAGE=debian:trixie-slim@sha256:66b37a5078a77098bfc80175fb5eb881a3196809242fd295b25502854e12cbec
 RUNTIME_IMAGE=debian:trixie-slim@sha256:66b37a5078a77098bfc80175fb5eb881a3196809242fd295b25502854e12cbec